© 2025 All Rights reserved WUSF

 They also want the state to use emergency funds to purchase food and strengthen food distribution.
 And they’re calling for the state to provide universal free school meals to Florida children.

-"I can't imagine a better function of government than to assure that our people don't go hungry.," said Senate Democratic Leader Lori Berman of Delray Beach.
+"I can't imagine a better function of government than to assure that our people don't go hungry," said Senate Democratic Leader Lori Berman of Delray Beach.

+Florida House leadership hasn't responded to the letter.
 Katie Betta, spokesperson for Senate President Ben Albritton, said she didn't have a statement to provide "at this time."

 Some states, like New York and Virginia, are helping to pay for SNAP benefits during the government shutdown by using their own state funds, but the federal government says it will not reimburse them.